SSHRC Postdoctoral Fellowships

 - timely completion of doctoral studies, taking into account the nature of the program and any related personal circumstances that may have delayed the applicant’s academic career.

-SSHRC reserves the right to determine the eligibility of applications it receives, based on the information therein.
-SSHRC also reserves the right to interpret the regulations governing its funding opportunities set out in its published materials.
+SSHRC reserves the right to determine the eligibility of applications, based on the information included.
+SSHRC also reserves the right to interpret the regulations and policies governing its funding opportunities.

 Guidelines and related support material